David S. Gibson

 - Does your Department grant unopposed Motions in advance of the hearing date?
 Rarely.

-- Fee reduction requests will be entertained only where the retainer agreement contains a clear clause granting Family Court exclusive jurisdiction to summarily do so, or where this Court has signed a OSC submitted by counsel, properly served and advising the party who allegedly owes attorneys fees that if they do not appear at the hearing and object to the fee request, absent a written objection, the Court will take non-appearance/non-opposition as consent to jurisdiction relative to the relief requested.
+- Fee reduction requests will be entertained only where the retainer agreement contains a clear clause granting Family Court exclusive jurisdiction to summarily do so, or where this Court has signed an Order to Show Cause submitted by counsel, properly served and advising the party who allegedly owes attorney’s fees that if they do not appear at the hearing and object to the fee request, absent a written objection, the Court will take non-appearance/non-opposition as consent to jurisdiction relative to the relief requested.

 Joint Preliminary Injunctions